 The Federal Communications Commission (FCC) licensing standards can be tough to understand.
-Anyone can get two or more commercial two way radios of a certain type, but the FCC requires two way radio users to have two-way radio licenses if the devices they intend to use are over a certain wattage, and if their use is intended for professional, commercial, or other use determined by the FCC.
+Anyone can get two or more commercial two way radios of a certain type, but the FCC requires two way radio users to have two-way radio licenses if the types of two way radios they intend to use are over a certain wattage, and if their use is intended for professional, commercial, or other use determined by the FCC.
 So knowledge of FCC licenses for portable two way radios is crucial for proper two-way radio operation.

 There are six criteria by which the FCC determines whether or not it will require users of two way radios to be licensed.
 They are:

 - Purpose of use

 - License Filing

 - Rules & Regulations

 Additionally, the General Mobile Radio Service (GMRS) & Family Radio Service (FRS) are two distinct types of personal radio services that the FCC regulates, each with its own guidelines and uses.

 Those who intend to use walkie talkies for private, recreational use may not need to obtain an FCC license.
 However, if you’re using a public radio without a two way radio licensing, you could be fined.
 Fines have been handed out to major hotel chain operators as high as $25,000 to $50,000.
 But as we will see, the cost of the license is always cheaper than the fines and penalties imposed by the federal government.